Xivis/opencurator/EIP/eip-920-TCR_standar.md

 `"COMMIT-REVEAL"`: link to wiki or medium.

-Many more schemas could be added in the future.
+Other schemas could be added in the future.

 -TODO ACA DEJE 16/2-